Admissions & Transfers

 The catchment area for Garsington Church of England Primary School are the villages of Garsington, Cuddesdon and Denton, although some children do come from adjoining areas and villages.

-Parents and carers of children seeking to join the school in later year groups than Foundation Stage can contact the Headteacher or School Administrator to determine if we have places available, but all admissions must go through the County Council Admissions Team.
+Parents and carers of children seeking to join the school in later year groups than Foundation Stage (Reception) can contact the Headteacher or School Administrator to determine if we have places available, but all admissions must go through the County Council Admissions Team.

 Every effort is made to make a place available for your child in our school.
 However, schools have a limit on the number of children they can take.
 In the case of Garsington Church of England Primary School this is 30 in each year group.
 This figure is set by the Local Authority (LA) and agreed by our governing body.
 If the number of children wanting a place is below the set figure, your child will be offered a place.
 There may, however, come a point when there are too many children of that year group for them all to be given a place.